rvdegroen/Drink-n-Spin/README.md

 # Concept

-My concept is that when you're in the chatroom, you can look together through the cocktails and chat about them.
-This serves as a cocktail menu and everyone can look through the cocktail at the same time.
+My concept is a drinking game and you can also look together through the cocktails menu and choose a drink for the game to make.
+Everyone will see the same drink, so only one person has to look.

-I actually wanted to make a drinking game, but since I wasn't able to finish all functionalities in time, I decided that I'll keep it on the menu.

 ## Functionalities